StPINNs - Deep learning framework for approximation of stochastic differential equations: Numerical experiments

 We train the network using randomly sampled trajectories of $L$ at $n$ points, i.e., $\bar L_{\Delta_n}$, together with independently generated time values $\tau$.
 The loss function is defined in Equation \eqref{eq:loss_function}.
 In our setup, one epoch corresponds to training the network on a batch of 64 sampled trajectories of $L$.

-In Figure \ref{fig:train_loss}, we observe the evolution of the training loss and the approximated errors, both plotted on a logarithmic scale.
-We hypothesize that the neural network is unlikely to overfit, provided that we use randomly sampled trajectories of $L$.
+In Figure \ref{fig:train_loss}, we observe the evolution of the training loss and the approximated errors.
+The approximation errors are plotted on a logarithmic scale.
+We hypothesize that the neural network is unlikely to overfit, provided that we use randomly sampled trajectories of $L$, therefor the network is unable to memorize the training set.
+The hypothesis is supported empirically by Figure \ref{fig:train_loss}.
+The training loss stabilizes over time, and the approximation error exhibits a similar behavior.
+Consequently, no increase in the approximation error is observed during training.